8 ways to make money in your spare time

 If you like to shop, you can earn extra bucks by being a ‘secret’ or ‘mystery’ shopper.
 As a mystery shopper, you pretend to be a customer when calling a company’s call center or visiting a brick-and-mortar location.
 Afterwards, you provide the company feedback about your experience.
 In most cases, you’ll earn about $5 to $20, plus reimbursement for at least a portion of the item purchased.

-Be wary of mystery shopper scams, especially if you receive an unsolicited offer via email or you’re asked to spend money just to be a shopper, the FTC warns.
+To get started, browse opportunities at the MSPA Americas website.
+But be wary of mystery shopper scams, especially if you receive an unsolicited offer via email or you’re asked to spend money just to be a shopper, the FTC warns.

 5. Freelance